15 Best Running Trails In Denver You Can Visit Today

 8. Bear Creek Trail To Stone House Trail Loop

-Another one of the great trail loops for runners in the Bear Valley Open Space is this loop here, which is a 5.1km circular trail.
+Another one of the great trail loops for runners in the Bear Valley Open Space is this 5.1km circular trail.

 The trail itself is considered an easy route, especially since the elevation gain is only 14 meters, so you should have no problem making your way around the trail, even if you’re a beginner.